310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/kokoro_de_pittari_ai_ni_naru.md

 ## Translation Notes

 <b>(1.)</b> <em>Kokoro de pittari ai ni naru</em> is a figurative song title, translated as “Tightly close within our hearts, love is formed” in my translation.
+It can also be rearranged to say “Form love tightly close within our hearts”.
 I’d like to break down what each part literally means:

 - <em>kokoro de:</em> lit. with heart.
 There is no given possessive pronoun, so it could be “our hearts”, “your heart”, or “my heart”. <em>de</em> could be “with”, “within”, or even “by”.